yume-chan/ya-webadb/libraries/adb-backend-webusb/README.md

 ## Note

-WebUSB API requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (basically means HTTPS).
+WebUSB API requires [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (basically means HTTPS).

 Chrome will treat `localhost` as secure, but if you want to access a dev server running on another machine, you need to add the domain to the allowlist: